okorach/sonar-tools/README.md

 This script tries to recover issues that were mistakenly closed following a scan with incorrect parameters

 Issue recovery means:
-- Reapplying all transitions to the issue to reach its final state before close (Usually False positive or Won't Fix)
+- Reapplying all transitions to the issue to reach its final state before close (Usually *False positive* or *Won't Fix*)
 - Reapplying all manual comments
 - Reapplying all severity or issue type change

 ## :information_source: Limitations
 - The script has to be run before the closed issue purge period (SonarQube parameter `sonar.dbcleaner.daysBeforeDeletingClosedIssues` whose default value is **30 days**)
-- The recovery is not 100% fail proof.
-In some rare corner cases it is not possible to determine that an issue was closed unexpectedly,in which case the issue is not restored.
+- The recovery is not 100% deterministic.
+In some rare corner cases (typically less than 5%) it is not possible to determine that an issue was closed unexpectedly, in which case the issue is not recovered.
 The script will log those cases
 - When recovering an issue all state change of the issue are applied with the user whose token is provided to the script (it cannot be applied with the original user).
 Some comments are added to mention who was the original user that made the change

 ## Examples